zjuchenyuan/dockerized_fuzzing/afl/README.md

 `zjuchenyuan/afl` image has already set environment `CC` and `CXX`, so you just need to `make`.
 If you want to build with clang, refer to last section.

-### Step3: Start Fuzzing

-First, rename the `output` folder provided by me to provide a clean folder:
+If you just cloned the repository, rename the `output` folder provided by me to provide a clean folder:

 ```
 cd $WORKDIR/example